gravitational/gravity/README.md

 ## Why did We Build Gravity?

-Gravity was built by [Gravitational Inc](https://gravitational.com), an company based in Oakland, California.
+Gravity was built by [Gravitational Inc](https://gravitational.com), a company based in Oakland, California.
 Gravitational's mission is to allow software creators to freely share their products with customers without having to convert themselves into software operators.

 The original use case for Gravity was to allow Kubernetes applications to be deployed into 3rd party environments.
-That's why Gravity includes features like the built-in graphical cluster installer, infrastructure validation and a built-in privileged access manager (Teleport) for a compliant SSH tunnel for providing technical support.
+That's why Gravity includes features like the built-in, graphical cluster installer, infrastructure validation and a built-in privileged access manager (Teleport) for providing remote support.

-Turns out, the same ideas resonated with security-minded teams who need to run applications in environments where _compliance matters_.
-Gravity clusters are always identical and do not allow any configuration drift over time, which allows _cluster designers_ to "publish" clusters that are approved for production in and have multiple teams within the organization rapidly scale their Kubernetes adoption without having to become security and Kubernetes experts themselves.
+These features also resonated with security-minded teams who need to run applications in environments where _compliance matters_.
+Gravity clusters are always identical and do not allow any configuration drift over time, which allows _cluster designers_ (aka, Devops or SREs) to "publish" clusters that are approved for production and allow multiple teams within the organization to rapidly scale their Kubernetes adoption without having to become security and Kubernetes experts themselves.

 ## Building from source